simonfels/steam-achievements-organizer/README.md

 ## DATABASE TODOs

 ### general
-- [ ] [HIGH-PRIO] use the same db-system for dev and prod
 - [ ] use less insert-queries (webhoster has limit of 5000 update queries) => rewrite import function of DatabaseConnection
-- [ ] write migrations, to recreate the db
 - [ ] save total counts
 - [ ] save total number of games / number of games with achievements
 - [ ] don't save any game without achievements